michaelfdeberry/prettytimejs/README.md

 A JavaScript port of the PrettyTime Java library.

 **Why**

 I wanted more precise relative dates than what is offered by moment, timeago, or other libraries that I had tried.
-I've used [PrettyTime](https://github.com/ocpsoft/prettytime) and, [PrettyTime.net](https://code.google.com/p/prettytimedotnet/) C# port, and knew it offered the functionality that I wanted but couldn't JavaScript port.
+I've used [PrettyTime](https://github.com/ocpsoft/prettytime) and, the [PrettyTime.net](https://code.google.com/p/prettytimedotnet/) C# port, and knew it offered the functionality that I wanted but couldn't find a JavaScript port.

 **Localization**

-This port does not currently have support for custom TimeFormats and because of that it doesn't support any language that required a TimeFormatProvider.
+This port does not currently have support for custom TimeFormats and because of this it doesn't support any language that required a TimeFormatProvider.

-Current unsupported locales are Czech, Finnish, Japanese, Russian, Ukrainian.
+Current unsupported languages are Czech, Finnish, Japanese, Russian, Ukrainian.
 All other languages that are supported by pretty time are included.

 **Requirements**

-The module was written as a RequireJs module and requires the amd version of i18next of localization http://requirejs.org/ http://i18next.com/
+The module was written as a RequireJs module and requires the amd version of i18next of localization

+http://requirejs.org/

+http://i18next.com/

 **Usage**